tytydraco/yessleep/out/I_was_hired_as_a_substitute_teacher_I_finally_met_the_nurse.md

 The list of rules.
 Glancing at it, there was a change.

 * The nurse will take them out sometimes.
 When they come back, do not make eye contact for fifteen minutes.
-* Do not try and help them BEFORE or after their nurses visits.
+* Do not try and help them after their nurses visits.

 Odd.
-The word BEFORE had been added in, above the line, in pen.
-As if to correct an oversight.
+These two had been underlined.

 \*\*\*